 But in today’s society, shortcuts and time savers are everything and it is understandable why people choose a sanitizer.
 So at least choose an natural hand sanitizer with effective ingredients that are healthy and helpful.
 We use grain alcohol as a base. (also known as ethanol).
 It has the same disinfectant properties as Isopropyl and they are both alcohols.
 As a disinfectant, grain alcohol works by denaturing proteins and dissolving lipids, effectively destroying many types of bacterial and viral cells.

 Isopropyl alcohol is made with a bacterium whereas grain alcohol is made from yeast.
 Isopropanol is converted into acetone in the liver, which makes it extremely toxic.
 It should not be consumed and application to the skin should be minimized.
 The good news is that grain alcohol or Ethanol has no lasting short-term toxic effects.
 That’s why we use it.

 We blend very high proof Vodka with Lavender and Lemongrass Essential Oils.
 Lavender has a multitude of studies supporting the antimicrobial and antiseptic benefits.
 When we combine this with Lemongrass essential oil, protection against viruses, microbes and bacteria increases.

 However, just throwing the two together does not work.
-We must calculate the level of specific constituents they share in common and balance it in the recipe to create the most effectiveness.
+We must calculate the level of specific constituents they share in common and balance it in the recipe to create the most effective natural hand sanitizer.
 Too much Lavender gives a wonderful smell but not much punch in the protective department.
 Too much Lemongrass can be irritating to sensitive skin.

-We hope you will try our Hand Sanitizer and use it to protect your family.
+We hope you will try our Natural Hand Sanitizer Spray and use it to protect your family.
 It isn’t as cheap as jellied alcohol, but it also isn’t toxic.
 Live clean and safe.

 The fear of “germs” in our society has reached epic proportions.
 Some germs actually help build our immune system